monica1244/CS7650-project-vqa/README.md

 #### Project Video
 Video hosted at https://drive.google.com/open?id=1vwYaNXBy7Gq5jYjZxcR8lEQujti8MLAb

-This repository is a copy of the original project repository hosted at: https://github.com/DivyanshRoy/CS7650-project-vqa
+This repository is a copy of the original project repository hosted at https://github.com/DivyanshRoy/CS7650-project-vqa